-Despite its bad reputation, cold calling is a critical component of most organizations’ business development strategy.
-While emails and social connections absolutely have a place in prospecting, cold calling is the primary means of reaching out to those who may not yet know of your product/service and the value you offer.
-But if it’s so critical, why do so many reps do it so badly?
-Experts argue that the primary factor is fear: Fear of rejection, in particular.
-But fear of rejection is not the culprit.
-It’s the fear of not knowing what to do.
+You notice that I said ‘resistance’ to cold calling instead of ‘hatred’, even though that’s more accurate!
+But despite its horrendous reputation, cold calling is critical component to your organization’s growth strategy.
+While emails and social connections absolutely have a place in prospecting, cold calling is the primary means of reaching out to net new accounts.
+But if it’s so critical, why is it typically executed so poorly?
+Experts argue that the primary factor is fear: Fear of rejection.
+But I’ll argue that it’s the fear of not knowing what to do.

 So I can sense the incredulity right now.
 “What do you mean my team doesn’t know what to do?
 Of course they know what to do!”

 Time to put that theory to the test.
 Let’s say you have 10 sales reps.
-Get them all in a room and ask them the following question:
+Get them all in a room and ask them the following questions:

 Going out on a limb here, I’d say you are likely to get 10 different answers to each question, yet again.